All Episodes

 Are you by any chance a rush listener?

-And this woman said to me every single day.
+And this woman said to me, every single day.

-So I added that in my on my uh on my script.
+So I added that on my script.

-And when I came to somebody that was kind, intelligent, informed, pleasant, and willing to chat, I found out.
+And when I came to somebody that was kind, intelligent, informed, pleasant, and willing to chat, I found out, I asked the question, do you listen to Rush?

 And the answer every time was yes.